Reflections

 The Shoulders We Stand On is more than remembrance—it’s invitation.
 These are the stories of those who carved light from shadow, who stood tall in their truth so that we might stand taller in ours.
 To read them is to deepen your sense of history, widen your capacity for empathy, and root yourself in a lineage of courage.
 Their lives are not just echoes—they are instructions.

-The Shoulders We Stand On: José Sarria, The Empress Norton, and the Royal Art of Queer Defiance
+The Shoulders We Stand On: José Sarria, The Widow Norton, and the Royal Art of Queer Defiance

 Before Harvey Milk, there was José Sarria—the drag queen, activist, and self-proclaimed Empress Norton.
 This post honors José’s royal defiance, political courage, and the dazzling power of queer pageantry as resistance.